 Caring for Maidenhair fern is not the easiest thing to do since it requires more of your attention and time than some other indoor plants do.
 However, it is a process with an amazing outcome since it gives you a wonderful plant with lush foliage.

 This species can be grown both indoor and outdoor, but I will be focusing on how to grow maidenhair fern indoor.

 What is Maidenhair Fern

 Before we get into details, let us first cover some basic information about this plant, such as its background, origin, other species, etc.

-This is because these ferns possess fronds that can shed water when touched by it and stay dry – pretty unbelievable, huh?
+This is because these Maidenhair ferns possess fronds that can shed water when touched by them and stay dry – pretty unbelievable, huh?

 Another fun fact is the origin of the name “maidenhair fern”.
 It is a few centuries old and comes from the fact that this plant contains aromatic oil that used to be used as a shampoo.

 Another name used for this plant is “five-fingered fern” because its fronts are shaped and positioned in a manner that resembles five fingers.